PVHL/jsObjDB/Readme.md

 	//	Set a.b[7] to "hello" for all objects db.find().update({ "a.b[7]": {$set: "hello"}});

+	//	For all items with a property 'a' that is an array, and
-	//	For all arrays 'a' that contain the value 6... remove it. db.find({ a: { $contains: 6 }}).update({ a : { $pull: 6}});
+	//	where 'a' contains the value 6... and remove it. db.find({ a: { $contains: 6 }}).update({ a : { $pull: 6}});

 	//	Add 6 to all objects with an array 'a' (if they dont already contain it)